azurerr/YouTils/README.md

 # YouTils 🌐

-YouTils is a website that provides a collection of helpful utilities to assist users in various tasks.
+YouTils is a web application that provides a collection of helpful utilities to assist users in various tasks.

 Deployed on Google Cloud!
 http://www.youtils.space/